 What is a Cinemagraph Anyway?

 A cinemagraph is a still photograph where some part of the frame shows a minimal yet repeating motion which forms a looping video clip.
 These are commonly published as either an animated GIF or as MP4, MOV or AVI video formats.

-The seamless loop that can be achieved by being selective with the frames you decide to loop and which area you decide to mask creates the illusion of a never ending video that is often in fact between 2 and 5 seconds.
+The seamless loop that can be achieved by being selective with the frames you decide to loop and which area you decide to mask creates the illusion of a never-ending video that is often between just 2 and 5 seconds looping infinitely.

 Cinemagraphs work by taking a short video clip that has been filmed on a tripod so the frame is still of a simple action like water pouring into a glass-like in our example above and placing a still photo over the top.

 Once you have done this you simply use an eraser tool to remove parts of the still photo which then reveals the looping video in the background.
 Having certain aspects still while others move and loop creates a fantastic effect.